Alcohol is the most commonly spiked substance, according to Spike Aware.

 Will Labour’s new legislation help?

-Following Labour’s commitment to make spiking a specific criminal offence, Prime Minister Keir Starmer hopes victims will feel more comfortable to come forward.
-Gina Miller, business owner, activist and domestic abuse survivor, believes this new legislation is a positive shift on the “surface level”, but lacks the “depth” in which “we need institutional change”.
+On Monday, Labour committed to making spiking a specific criminal offence.
+Prime Minister Keir Starmer said he hopes it will “give people the confidence to come forward”.
+Gina Miller is a business owner and domestic abuse survivor.
+She believes this new legislation is a positive shift on the “surface level”, but lacks the “depth” in which “we need institutional change”.

 We’re going to bring these laws in.
 Who’s going to police them? […] I can tell you as a survivor that police are not trained in dealing with women and girls or domestic abuse or violence.